airdcpp-web/airdcpp-webclient/.github/ISSUE_TEMPLATE.md

 <!--
 If you are posting a question/feature requests, all prefilled information can be removed.

-Please read the guidelines for contributing first.
+By submitting this report, I thereby confirm that I have read the guidelines for contributing (https://github.com/airdcpp-web/airdcpp-webclient/blob/master/.github/CONTRIBUTING.md) and I've done my best to provide the requested information for this report type.
 -->

 <!-- BUG TEMPLATE -->